Skilteee/DiZO/README.md

 Please refer to ```trainer.py``` for details.
 The ```_inner_training_loop``` function is edited, please replace the original training loop with MeZO.
 For DiZO, to see where we edited, search ```DiZO added```.

+## Acknowledgement

+Thanks to [MeZO](https://github.com/princeton-nlp/MeZO) (Memory-efficient Zeroth-order Optimization) open source their code with detailed Readme, you may find solution in MeZO's repo if there is any bugs in runing DiZO.

 ## Citation

 ```text